tristanwietsma/tabler/README.md

 ### Requirements

-- Every field must be tagged.
+- Every field must have a `tabler` key in the tag in order to be included as a column.
+- Struct fields without a `tabler` key will be ignored.
-- `type` is required for every field.
+- A `columnType` attribute is required for every field.
 - Every table must have at least one primary key.

 ### Conventions